real-limoges/gauntlet/docs/USER_GUIDE.md

 This eliminates the manual process of deploying each version separately.
 The health check polling ensures you're not benchmarking a service that's still starting up.

-In N-way mode, an optional `branch` field per target triggers a git switch for that target's benchmark phase.
+In multi-target mode, an optional `branch` field per target triggers a git switch for that target's benchmark phase.

 ## CI/CD Integration